Public Speaking Nerves? The Power of Believing You Can Improve

 Overcoming Public Speaking Nerves Involves Guts and Determination

-When you believe this, you’re more likely to push yourself out of your comfort zone and take the regular and sustained action needed to overcome your public speaking nerves.
+When you believe this, you’re more likely to push yourself out of your comfort zone and take the regular and sustained action needed to become a more confident speaker.
 You’ll start to embrace challenges, recognising your efforts rather than just your results, and actively seek out opportunities to speak in public.
 Adopting this mindset helped me let go of the need for perfection, focusing instead on continuous improvement, no matter how small.
-In turn, I learned how to reduce the fear response and ultimately improve my public speaking skills.

 You Don’t See Things As They Are, You See Them As You are